ent/ent/doc/md/paging.md

 ## Ordering

 `Order` returns the entities sorted by the values of one or more fields.
+Note that, an error is returned if the given fields are not valid columns or foreign-keys.

 ```go
 users, err := client.User.Query().